taariqismail1/site/_posts/2021-01-28-4-The-constraints-of-corporate-tradition-II.md

 ---
-# 4. The Constraints of Corporate Tradition (II)
+title: 4.
+The Constraints of Corporate Tradition (2)
-### Doing the Correct Thing, Not Just What the Past Dictates
+subtitle: Doing the Correct Thing, Not Just What the Past Dictates
 ---

 This is the second and final post summarising the main ideas from the book _The Constraints of Corporate Tradition; Doing the Correct Thing, Not Just What the Past Dictates_ by Alan Kantrow.